1jour1vin

 Bettane & Desseauve

-"The nose, fragrant with tapenade, plum, blackcurrant, spring flowers, and smoke, is followed by a rather full-bodied palate, structured by soft tannins, low acidity, and remarkable concentration.
+“The nose, fragrant with notes of tapenade, plum, blackcurrant, spring flowers, and smoke, is followed by a rather full-bodied palate, structured by soft tannins, low acidity, and remarkable concentration.
 Beautiful complexity.
-This is a sublime Margaux, hedonistic and complex, to be enjoyed now and over the next 12-14 years.
-(Wine Advocate 2007 - Robert Parker)
+This is a sublime, hedonistic, and complex Margaux to be enjoyed now and over the next 12–14 years. ” (Wine Advocate 2007 - Robert Parker)

 Buy your Giscours wines at the best price in a private sale!